-You can store information which is not classified as confidential by law or by other reasons classified as confidential, for example personal data which is not classified as sensititve.
+You can store information which is not classified as confidential by law or by other reasons classified as confidential.
+Personal data which is not classified as sensititve can be uploaded.

 12. What kinds of file must I not upload to KI Box?

 Information classified as confidential/requiring protection may not be stored in KI Box, as the agreements do not include protection against the application of other national legislation, and Box has no power over American legislation in this respect.